In the summer of 2017, I knew a man named Joe Bevilacqua.

 LOOKING FOR CLUES

-On page 1 of the letter, Zodiac asked readers if they had already decrypted the 340-character encrypted message he mailed a few months earlier.
+On first page of the letter, Zodiac asked readers if they had already decrypted the 340-character encrypted message he mailed a few months earlier.
 He said he was “cerous” – instead of curious – to know the amount of his reward.
 He nicknamed the policemen “blue meanies (sic)”, like the Beatles antagonists in the movie “Yellow submarine”.
 He added that he was not the perpetrator of a recent bombing on a police station, although he claimed there was “more glory” in killing a cop than a “cid” – misspelling of “kid” child.

 Zodiac also told the readers he “was swamped by the rain”.